Explicit refinements of B\"ocherer's conjecture for Siegel modular forms of squarefree level: Introduction

 \subsection{Acknowledgements}

 We thank Atsushi Ichino for pointing out a gap in an earlier version of this paper.
-We are very grateful to Masaaki Furusawa and Kazuki Morimoto for communicating to us an issue with some of the constants in an earlier version of this paper and for helpful discussions about their preprint \cite{FM}.
-We thank Kazuki Morimoto for allowing us to use his calculation for $S=1$ in Section \ref{s:arch}.
+We thank Paul Nelson and Kaj B\"auerle for noticing an error in our formula for the matrix coefficients in an earlier version of this paper.
+We thank Shunsuke Yamana for noticing an error in our calculations for the powers of 2 in our formulas in an earlier version of this paper, and for forwarding us their preprint \cite{hsieh-yamana}.
+We thank Masaaki Furusawa and Kazuki Morimoto for communicating to us an issue with some of the constants in an earlier version of this paper and for helpful discussions about their preprint \cite{FM}.
+We are grateful to Kazuki Morimoto for allowing us to use his calculation for $S=1$ in Section \ref{s:arch}.
 A.S. acknowledges the support of the EPSRC grant EP/L025515/1.